Azure/Databricks360/iac-adb-360/README.md

 2.1.1. configure the service connections <sup>5</sup> in the ADO project via Project Settings/Service Connection to be using the app registration/service principal from 1.1 (devops-sc) and also the adb interaction sp (adb360-sp).
 Name them ado-sc and adb-sc.
 Also create a third service connection to github (where you're repo is located) with a github token.
 You have now three service connections in ADO:

 * ado-sc
 * ado-sp
 * gh-sc

 <br/>

+>  there's a bash script sc-create.sh, which can help you with that. you need to add the necessary secrets before running the script though

 2.1.2 add the pipeline found under /iac-adb-360/pipelines/azure/deploy-iac.yml as a pipeline in ADO.
 Make sure to use your Github repo as the source, choose existing yaml pipeline from 'dev' branch with the filename /iac-adb-360/pipelines/azure/deploy-iac.yml